 Jeff Currier gives back in ways……

-Each year Jeff donates an original watercolor painting to the Jackson Hole One Fly Event for auction.
+Jeff also donates to the Jackson Hole One Fly for auction.
 The proceeds of the auction go towards funding conversation projects on a selected river each year.
 In 2008 his “Snake River Fine Spotted Cutthroat” painting sold at auction for nearly $2,000!